STEM Designation

 5) Host a Site Visit

-For detailed information about the site visit please refer to the Site Visit Protocol for STEM and STEAM Designation.
+Detailed information about the site visit, including the requirements, can be found in the Site Visit Protocol for STEM and STEAM Designation.

 6) Receive Notification